-George Clark listed this stat of the day in his FB feed: a visitor views a picture for a median of 17 seconds in the NYC Met Museum of Art is 17 secs.
-I wouldn’t dispute that, but let me add this flash piece representing a long tail end.
+My instructor listed this statistics of the day in his Facebook feed.
+A visitor views a picture for a median of 17 seconds at the NYC Met Museum of Art.
+I wouldn’t dispute that, but let me add this flash piece representing the long tail end of that distribution.

 “Gary, don’t think this Monet is amazing?
 His lily pond are amazing.”

 Sandy, my girlfriend, calls everything amazing.
 “Actually, I do credit him with some interesting experiments.
 The manner in which he brings the viewer into active participation, by forcing the combination of colors to occur in the viewer’s eye, is certainly worthy of attention.”